Radio Frequency Wireless Technology in Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 You may submit comments and suggestions at any time for Agency consideration.
 Submit electronic comments to http://www.regulations.gov.
 Submit written comments to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, (HFA-305), Rockville, MD, 20852.
 Identify all comments with the docket number listed in the notice of availability that publishes in the Federal Register.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1618) to identify the guidance you are requesting.

 Additional copies of this guidance document are also available from the Center for Biologics Evaluation and Research (CBER) by written request, Office of Communication, Outreach and Development (OCOD) (HFM-40), 1401 Rockville Pike, Suite 200N, Rockville, MD 20852-1448, by telephone, 1-800-835-4709 or 301-827-1800, by email, email@example.com, or from the Internet at http://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/default.htm.